 Students who register for summer or fall in April, can obtain their student ID card at the Student Life Office: https://studentlife.santarosa.edu/welcome-student-life.
 Students can also pick up validation and activities fee stickers for both semesters.

 Students on probation 2 or dismissal may not be eligible for priority registration.
 It is recommended that students meet with their counselor to determine their eligibility.
-Students without priority registration may be able to register on April 27, 2018 at 7:00 am during open registration.
+Students without priority registration may register during open registration.

 I have taken over 100 units at SRJC.
 Will I receive priority registration?

-All high school concurrent students with the appropriate forms on file with Admissions and Records will receive Priority 6, which begins on April 26, 2018 at 7:00 a.m.
-High school students must complete the Online Application for Admisson and the High School Concurrent Enrollment Request Form, indicate the terms (summer or fall) and classes that they wish to enroll in.
-For more information about high school concurrent enrollment, please visit: https://admissions.santarosa.edu/high-school-concurrent-enrollment-students.
+All high school dual enrolled students with the appropriate forms on file with Admissions and Records will receive Priority 6.
+High school students must complete the Online Application for Admission and the High School Dual Enrollment Request Form, indicate the terms (summer or fall) and classes that they wish to enroll in.
+For more information about high school dual enrollment, please visit: https://admissions.santarosa.edu/high-school-dual-enrollment-students.

 Will a student who graduates from high school in May or June be able to submit their AB 540 Form 2 to 3 months before graduation for the Summer/Fall registration period?